rruimao/ACLS/README.md

 library(ACLS)
 ```

-Install **Rcplex** if want to use CPLEX to obtain the intial or the solution to the problem:
+Install **Rcplex** if the user wants to use CPLEX to obtain the intial or the solution to the problem:

 See the **INSTALL** file from https://cran.r-project.org/web/packages/Rcplex/index.html.